URS: A Unified Neural Routing Solver for Cross-Problem Zero-Shot Generalization: Multi-hot Problem Representation

 Leveraging the UDR, each problem instance activates only a subset of the unified feature space.
 Thus, for any instance $\mathcal{G}_{i}$ from different problems, we simply mark active (non-zero) feature slots with 1 to obtain a corresponding multi-hot problem representation $\bm{\lambda}_{i}$.
 Different from raw feature values, it encodes presence only and provides conditional signals to the following position bias weight (see \cref{eq:bias}) and adaptive decoder (see \cref{eq:decoder_aafm} and \cref{eq:compatibility}), helping the model distinguish variants and refine node selection.
 Here, we provide detailed representations for each problem in our experiments, and each problem is a 13-dimensional multi-hot vector.

 As shown in \cref{tab:problem_attributes_seen}, we train URS on eleven classic and varied routing problems to ensure that each feature in the UDR has been seen at least once, i.e., $\mathcal{P}=\{P_i\}_{i=1}^{11}$.
+We adhere to the principle of minimal redundancy and strictly align with existing work on CVRP variant selection (e.g., MVMoE~\citep{zhou2024mvmoe} and ReLD~\citep{huang2025reld}): most features in UDR appear in at least two training problems, helping prevent URS from overfitting to a single problem.
+The only exception is the Penalty attribute, as there is structural similarity between the seen PCTSP and unseen SPCTSP.
+For more detailed analysis and experimental results, please see Appendix \ref{append:problem_selection}.

-Then, we evaluate generalization on unseen problems on different combinations of ten constraint attributes (see Appendix \ref{append:setup_constraints}), and the detailed representations of each unseen problem can be found in \cref{tab:problem_attributes_unseen_RF} (documented VRP variants) and \cref{tab:problem_attributes_unseen_A_PD} (undocumented VRP variants).
+Then, we evaluate generalization on unseen problems on different combinations of ten constraint attributes (see Appendix \ref{append:setup_constraints}), and the detailed representations of each unseen problem can be found in \cref{tab:problem_attributes_unseen_RF} (unseen well-studied VRP variants) and \cref{tab:problem_attributes_unseen_A_PD} (unseen less-explored VRP variants).